April 2016, Pub. #5112.01

-You contacted Protection and Advocacy, Inc. (PAI) for information about your right to review, copy, or amend your patient records.
-You have a right to do all of those things.
+You have the right to review, copy, or amend your patient records.
 California Health and Safety Code (H&SC) §123110(a).
 You also have a right to have someone go with you when you review your records.
 H&SC § 123110(a).
 Your personal representative (parent, guardian, conservator, or health care agent) has the same right that you do to review, copy or amend your records (except as explained in this memo).
 This memo also discusses certain limitations on your rights.

 Both federal law and California law allow patients to review, receive copies of, or ask for amendments of, their health records.
 The federal standards are contained in The Health Insurance Portability and Accountability Act (HIPAA) privacy regulations.
 The state standards are contained in The California Patient Access to Health Records Act, California Health and Safety Code sections 123100, and following.
 Both the federal and California laws are designed to protect your rights, but there are slight differences in the standards.
 The federal standards apply unless the state standards give you more rights.
 45 C.F.R. §§ 160.203(b), 160.202 (definition of “more stringent,” subparagraph (2)).
 This means that sometimes the federal standards apply, and sometimes the state standards apply.
 This memo explains when the federal standards apply and when the state standards apply.

 For the most part, the California law provides greater rights of access to, or amendment of, medical records than the federal regulations.
 Therefore, the California law generally covers access to, and amendment of, patient records.
 However, there are four situations where the federal HIPAA regulations provide greater rights of access or amendment than California law.
 The federal regulations provide greater rights in the following four situations:

 a) Access to mental health records (except psychotherapy notes).

 b) Summaries of medical records by health care providers in lieu of allowing access to the records.